pikatchu/closedsource/book/0390-office_explanation2.md

 She exhaled, searching for the right words.
 “An implant is a device added to a human brain, something external, something connected.
 But you don’t have an implant, Leo.”

-His stomach twisted.
+Leo’s words tumbled out quickly.
 “That’s impossible.
 I can control drones, I can *see* things, hear them—things no one else can.
 That’s because of the implant, isn’t it?”

 She shook her head.
 “No, Leo.
 It’s not an implant.
 It’s *you.* You’re not human.
 You *are* the artificial intelligence the Lecunists have been developing for fifteen years.”